mikerae/html-and-css-essentials-portfolio-project/README.md

 Most mages were downloaded from the [Pexels Free Photos website](https://www.pexels.com/search/free/) under the appropriate creative commons copyright licence.

 Each photographer was credited using the Figcaption element.
-Where a photo was downloaded form a source other than Pexels, the source was indicated in the relevant figcaption element.
+Where a photo was downloaded from a source other than Pexels, the source was indicated in the relevant figcaption element.

 The one image not overtly credited was the hero image in the Enjoy Fire Section:
 ![Enjoy Fire!
 Hero Image](/assets/images/hero.jpg)